jigpu/linuxwacom-wiki-archive/wiki/Tablet_PC_Configuration.md

 The Sample Xsetwacom Scripts
 ----------------------------

+The following scripts were authored by Favux.
+Where co-developed with others they are cited in the relevant script.
+All or almost all of the values are the defaults with the default stated and the appropriate range given.
+The exception being the pad (tablet buttons).
+Examples are shown of how to configure those for different uses in different applications.
+The scripts are intended to provide you with a framework to configure your settings in a text file rather than at the command line, with similar results to what the wacomcpl gui would have produced.

 In the example scripts below both "Device name" and ID \# are used.
 Be sure to check for yours using 'xinput list' (without the quotes) in a